 GP Stage 3 Simulated Consultation - Relative 2

 You are an SHO in a GP practice.
-Your next appointment is with Sam, a patient who you have seen a number of times previously regarding their IBS.
+Your next appointment is with Sam Jones, a patient who you have seen a number of times previously regarding their IBS.

 This case tests a candidate’s ability to provide empathy, practical solutions as well as keep the care of patients (in particular vulnerable patients) at the forefront of their mind.
 Good candidates will offer emotional support and reassurance as well as suggest solutions to address maternal concerns regarding the welfare of her child.
 Excellent candidates will realise the importance of exploring the partner’s employment and social encounters, in evaluating immediate risk.
 Whilst confidentiality is important, this case represents an example of where breaching confidentiality in the public interest overrides one’s immediate responsibility of confidentiality to their patient.